SysKitTeam/docs-point/governance-and-automation/automated-workflows/set-up-policies.md

 The purpose of this is to assist Syskit Point admins by reminding them there are potential issues in their Microsoft 365 environment every time they open Syskit Point.

-* **When you acquire Syskit Point, default policies are created - Minimum 2 Owners (Default Policy), Maximum 5 Owners (Default Policy), and Orphaned Workspaces (Default Policy) - and applied to all your workspace via a default rule**; these policies serve to give you an overview of workspaces that are potentially not configured according to best practices; no need to worry, though - default policies are configured as **detection-only policies**, meaning that **Syskit Point will not create tasks or send emails**.
+* **When you acquire Syskit Point, default policies are created - Minimum 2 Owners (Default Policy), Maximum 5 Owners (Default Policy), and Orphaned Workspaces (Default Policy), Workspaces With Shadow Users (Default Policy), Maximum 50 Members (Default Policy) - and applied to all your workspace via a default rule**; these policies serve to give you an overview of workspaces that are potentially not configured according to best practices; no need to worry, though - default policies are configured as **detection-only policies**, meaning that **Syskit Point will not create tasks or send emails**.

 ### Task Delegation